 What are Bots?

 Bots are programmed to “communicate” with humans.
 This is not something new for us.
 Let’s take it offline for a minute.
 For decades we have been subjected to phone trees.
 We call a company and get an automated message asking us to push a button that coincides with what we want.
 Once we push the button the computer knows what it needs to do and say next.
 Today we don’t have to push buttons every time.
-Now we can say what we want to the automated message.
+Now we can say what we want, machines understand our intent and respond with an automated message.

 Now let’s bring it back online.
 Many companies have launched bots for business pages.
-If you message a business page the bot will identify keywords in your message and will reply with the right pre-programmed message.
-The technology has become sophisticated enough that it is often difficult to tell if you are messaging a human or not.
+If you send a message to a business page the bot will identify keywords in your message and will reply with the right pre-programmed message.
+The technology has become sophisticated enough that it is often difficult to tell if you are communicating with a human or not.

 What Russia did was set up numerous accounts, scheduled content to be posted on them and then programmed them to “engage” with targeted accounts and within specific conversations.